New to HSL? Quick Tips

 - All campus print locations: see map provided by ITS

 - Install CCI Printing on your laptop.
 Be sure to install both the regular and color drivers.
 You need to be connected to the campus network to send jobs to the CCI printers.
 (See Wireless below),

 Keep in mind

-There may be a 5 to 15 minute delay in seeing your job at the print stations during peak hours
+There may be 5 to 15 minute delays before seeing your job during peak hours.